swcarpentry/website/README.md

 *   `make amy` regenerates `_data/amy.yml`,
     which contains information about upcoming workshops, instructors' locations, and so on that is fetched from [our online workshop management tool](https://github.com/swcarpentry/amy/).
-    You must be logged in to [AMY](http://amy.carpentries.org) in order to run this.
+    You must be logged in to [AMY](http://amy.carpentries.org) to run this.

 *   `make dashboard` generates `_data/dashboard.yml`,
     which contains information about the state of our GitHub repositories.
-    In order to run this,
+    To run this,
     you must get a [GitHub API token](https://github.com/blog/1509-personal-api-tokens) and store it in `$HOME/.git-token`.